-Instant Pot Thai Shrimp Curry (with Red Curry Paste) A quick weeknight curry using Thai red curry paste and extra jumbo shrimp.
+Instant Pot Shrimp Curry (with Thai Red Curry Paste) is a quick weeknight curry using Thai red curry paste, coconut milk, and extra jumbo shrimp.

 I've worried that cooking shrimp in an Instant Pot is asking for trouble (and overcooked, rubbery shrimp).
 But, when I saw the Indian shrimp curry in Chandra Ram's The Complete Indian Instant Pot Cookbook, I had to give it a try with my Thai curry technique.